maxgrok/maxgrok.github.io/src/pages/articles/2019-05-06---Ninety-Sixth-Post/index.md

 I kept Googling and found several options.

-I'll go over the ones that didn't work for me.
+I'll go over the one that didn't work for me and go over what did work.

 This [StackOverflow post](https://stackoverflow.com/questions/15511943/troubles-with-rvm-and-openssl) suggested the following:
 ```